simbayippy/perp-dex-tools/docs/proxies_todo.md

   - [x] Normalizes proxy definitions from the DB model (`ProxyEndpoint`).
   - [x] Applies environment variables (`HTTP_PROXY`, `HTTPS_PROXY`, `ALL_PROXY`, lowercase variants).
   - [x] Monkey-patches `socket.socket` using `socks.socksocket` for SOCKS proxies.
-  - [x] No-ops gracefully for HTTP-only proxies (env vars only) and when already enabled for the same endpoint.
+  - [x] Skip socket patching for HTTP proxies (env-vars only) to keep tunnels stable.
   - [x] Provides `enable()`, `disable()`, `rotate()`, and `is_active()` helpers.
   - [x] Restores the original socket implementation and clears env vars on disable.